NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Metadata for binary classification
 ======================================

-We'll use a sample data set for this guide.
+We'll use the same sample dataset for this guide as we use in our :ref:`quick start<quick-start>`.
-The dataset describes a machine learning model that tries to predict whether an employee will work from home on the next day.
+The dataset describes a machine learning model that tries to predict whether an employee will work from home on the next day, and is included in the library.
 You can read more about it on the :ref:`dataset introduction page<dataset-synthetic-binary>`.